pedroaltobelli23/mlops/Classes/CICD/README.md

 Github Actions: Github Actions provides a flexible and customizable platform to automate your ML pipelines directly from your GitHub repositories.

-## Github action
+## Github Action

 Action on github that runs automatics tests whetever a push is made in to the main branch.
 The folder test-mlops has the structure of a github repository with actions.
 In this case, it uses pytest, to verify all the cases.
+See the ["YAML file"](./test-mlops/.github/workflows/test_workflow.yaml)

+## Automate Deploy

+Whenever a commit occurs in main, the action will be triggered and will run two jobs:

+The first will run the automatic tests.
+If the first job is successful, the second job will deploy the function to AWS.

+The folder automate-deploy has the structure of a github repository with these two jobs.
+To run it is necessery to add the AWS_REGION, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_LAMBDA_ROLE_ARN inside github /settings/secrets/actions of your repository